valentina98/DL2_InstanceDiffusion/blogpost.md

   <img src="./output_tests/gc7.5-seed0-alpha0.8/179_xl_s0.4_n20.png" alt="Merged fruits" width="30%" style="margin: 0 1%;"/>
 </p>

+**Figure 2** Images of a vase and flower using bounding boxes.
+Flower placement is incorrect due to perspective cues (bottom), despite specifying the flower should be in front.

 #### Test 3

 We used bounding boxes to define the positions of a vase, a flower and a table.
 We explicitly specified in the prompt that the flower should be in the front.